flyteorg/flyteidl/protos/docs/admin/admin.rst

    "outputs", ":ref:`ref_flyteidl.admin.UrlBlob`", "", "**Deprecated.** Signed url to fetch a core.LiteralMap of node execution outputs.
 Deprecated: Please use full_outputs instead."
    "full_inputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Full_inputs will only be populated if they are under a configured size threshold."
    "full_outputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "Full_outputs will only be populated if they are under a configured size threshold."
-   "deck_uri", ":ref:`ref_string`", "", "String location uniquely identifying where the deck HTML file is It should be a pre-signed url."
+   "deck_uri", ":ref:`ref_string`", "", "String location uniquely identifying where the deck HTML file is.
+NativeUrl specifies the url in the format of the configured storage provider (e.g. s3://my-bucket/randomstring/suffix.tar)"
    "dynamic_workflow", ":ref:`ref_flyteidl.admin.DynamicWorkflowNodeMetadata`", "", "Optional Workflow closure for a dynamically generated workflow, in the case this node yields a dynamic workflow we return its structure here."